UnixJunkie/SEED/docs/source/tutorials/test_cases.rst

   ../../../bin/seed_4 seed.inp >& log

-The two enantiomers are docked by SEED which identifies the correct pose for the enantiomer observed in the crystal structure while the other enantiomer does not fit into the binding site.
+The two enantiomers are docked by SEED which identifies the correct pose for the enantiomer observed in the crystal structure (white molecule) while the other enantiomer does not fit into the binding pocket and it is docked on the rim of the binding site.
+The correct enantiomer forms a hydrogen bond with the conserved asparagine of BRD4(1) (grey residue) replacing the role of the acetylated lysine from the histone tail.

 .. raw:: html